Michellegibbons143/michellegibbons143.github.io/README.md

 ## ⚡ Note

 This repo is for hosting and maintaining the portfolio website.
-For individual project code, please visit my **[GitHub projects repositories](https://github.com/michellegibbons143?tab=repositories)**.
+For individual project code, please visit my **[GitHub](https://github.com/Michellegibbons143)**.